 A passionate and creative performer, Kate Amrine is a prominent trumpet player balancing a multifaceted career from developing new repertoire and curating concerts to freelancing with many different groups in the New York City area.
-Kate frequently alternates between the musical theater world and the contemporary classical/new music worlds.
-Some favorite recent experiences include being the lead trumpet player in all-womxn funk band TOP Queens and performing with groups including the Rodney Marsalis Philadelphia Big Brass, Kings County Brass, and Spark Duo.
+Some favorite recent experiences include joining the pit for multiple musical productions on and off Broadway, as well as playing with Little Orchestral Society, Rodney Marsalis Philadelphia Big Brass, Contemporaneous, eGALitarian Brass, Pegasus Orchestra, Mariachi Zitlala, and Spark Duo.